• Skip to main content

 Home » Chicken

 I have a secret I am going to share with you.
 Chicken Marsala is actually very easy to make.
 It's that category of food that looks intimidating because it has a sauce.
-However, there are only a few ingredients, and it can come together in about 45 minutes.
-Everyone should know how to make perfect creamy chicken marsala.
+However, there aren't too many ingredients, and it can come together in about 45 minutes.
+Everyone should know how to make delicious creamy chicken marsala.
 So here we go!

 Once again, I find myself writing about a memorable food experience.
 Much like chicken parmesan, I was a late bloomer with chicken marsala.
-It wasn't something I ever thought of ordering when I went out to eat.
-My mom, on the other hand, almost exclusively orders this when she goes out to eat.
-For years, I took her to her favorite chicken marsala place on her birthday.
+My mom always orders this when she goes out to eat.
+There is a local restaurant near where I live that is kind of known for their chicken marsala.
+For years, this is where I took my mother for her birthday.
+This chicken marsala was an absolute gourmet.

 I'd always take a bite of her chicken marsala and wish I'd also ordered it.
-Then one year I decided to go ahead and order it myself.
-I was hooked.
+Then one year I decided to go ahead and order it myself and I was hooked.
 That amazing recipe is what I modeled this recipe after.
-The most luxurious, perfect creamy sauce that is somehow savory and a little sweet at the same time.
+The most luxurious, perfect creamy sauce that is somehow savory and a little sweet (just a little) at the same time.
 Typically, at restaurants, you can order this dish with a side of pasta or mashed potatoes.
 For me, I can't imagine this meal without a side of awesome mashed potatoes.

 A platter of chicken marsala = total deliciousness